The Progress Estate

 The Estate was re-named The Progress Estate in June, 1925 when HM Office of Works sold it to Progress Estates Ltd, a subsidiary of the Royal Arsenal Co-operative Society, for £375,000.

 The historical and sociological value of the Estate was recognised in 1971 when it was designated as one of the then Greenwich Council’s earliest conservation areas.
 As, excepting War-time damage, no houses had been demolished prior to 1971, the Estate was transferred virtually intact into conservation area status.
 Even the war-damaged houses were rebuilt to their original appearance, courtesy of the War Damage Act, 1941.
-As portions of it began to be sold off to individual owner-occupiers the Council sought, and obtained, an Article 4 Direction in 1973.

 The Royal Arsenal Co-operative Society’s remaining interest in the Estate, some 500 houses and flats, was sold on 31st October, 1980 to the Hyde & South Bank Housing Association Ltd., a company that now forms part of The Hyde Group.